8 Minute Read

-Yes and no. As mentioned earlier, there are soft inquiries and hard inquiries.
+It depends.
+You know from before that there are soft inquiries and hard inquiries.
 Soft inquiries happen all the time without your knowledge—a company might check your credit score if they’re planning on mailing you a promotional offer.
-However, these inquiries don’t affect your credit score in any way.
+These inquiries don’t affect your credit score in any way.

 But hard inquiries require your consent.
-These affect your credit score and can’t legally be done without your knowledge.
-If you notice a hard inquiry that you didn’t authorize, you’ll need to dispute it with the credit agency.
+These impact your credit score and can’t legally be done without your knowledge.
+If you notice a hard inquiry you didn’t authorize, you’ll need to dispute it with the credit agency.